The Giving Account

 Anyone can make tax deductible charitable contributions to Fidelity Charitable, which can be allocated into a Giving Account.
-All contributions must meet the criteria outlined in the Fidelity Charitable Policy Guidelines.
+All contributions must meet the criteria outlined in the Fidelity Charitable Program Guidelines.

 Third-party contributors — people other than the Account Holder on a particular Giving Account — will have no privileges with respect to their contributions, such as recommending investment allocations and grants.
 Like Account Holders, third-party contributors also cannot receive anything in consideration of their contribution, under IRS rules and Fidelity Charitable policies.